Shubhiidixit/Code-Sync/README.md

 ## Applications

 - **Technical Interviews:** Conduct live coding interviews with real-time monitoring and screen mirroring to guarantee candidates are solving problems independently, ensuring candidates cannot cheat by accessing external resources.
-Use plagiarism detection to verify the originality of code submissions during the interview process.
 - **Collaborative Coding:** Enables pair programming and team collaborations by allowing multiple developers to work on the same codebase simultaneously.
 - **Code Reviews:** Enhances the code review process by allowing team members to review, comment, and edit code in real time.
 - **Remote Development:** Ideal for remote development teams, enabling seamless collaboration and communication among team members regardless of location.